 - Online application for the Veterinary Medical Technology Program to be completed by applicant.

-- Submit an official* high school transcript or high school equivalency (GED, HiSET, TASC) by downloading and completing a transcript request form.
+- Submit an official, sealed, high school transcript or high school equivalency (GED, HiSET, TASC) transcript to the Admissions Office at the Main Campus, A-1020.
 High school transcripts are required even if you have already earned a college degree.

 - If you are seeking transferred credit from colleges attended, submit an official transcript to the Office of Admissions.